OmAmar106/Template-for-Competitive-Programming/README.md

 2. Navigate to the `python.json` file located in the AppData directory.
 3. Copy and paste the relevant snippets from this repository into the `python.json` file.

-## Contribution
+## Steps to Update

-Feel free to contribute by submitting pull requests with new snippets or improvements.
-Your contributions can help enhance the utility of this repository for the competitive programming community.
+1. Add snippet in ChangeSnippetToJson file.
+2. Generate Snippet.
+3. Remove snippet from the file.
+4. Update README.md with the new added function.
+5. Add the snippet to python.json.
+6. Copy the python.json file to python.jsonc.
+7. Push the file.

 Happy coding!